 If you have ever experienced touching something (a slide at a playground or a light-switch, for example) and receiving a sharp shock in your fingers, you have come in contact with a purely insulative plastic.

 In laboratory, research, medical, and technical settings, a buildup of static charge could be potentially disastrous.
 In some cases, built up electrostatic could cause damage to or entirely erase important information or magnetic data from electronics and other sensitive equipment.

 In laboratories handling or storing flammable liquids and materials, the presence of built-up electrons could cause a fire or an explosion, potentially harming both the facility and the personnel inside.

-To prevent possible damage or danger as a result of un-grounded electrostatic, lab furniture designers and manufacturers like to utilize electrostatic discharge materials (ESD) which are specifically designed to minimize risk.
-These materials minimize the risk of electrostatic charge by allowing electrons to slowly flow through them, moving the charge in a deliberate channel to be grounded in a controlled manner.
+To prevent possible damage or danger as a result of un-grounded electrostatics, lab furniture designers and manufacturers like to utilize electrostatic discharge materials (ESD) which are specifically designed to minimize risk.
+ESD workbenches minimize the risk of electrostatic charge by allowing electrons to slowly flow through them, moving the charge in a deliberate channel to be grounded in a controlled manner.

 What Is Static Electricity?

 Static electricity (as opposed to current electricity) can jump from one surface or material to another and is the result of an imbalance of electrons.
 The transfer of electrons occurs when two materials or items come in contact if one is highly insulative – and therefore resistant to the flow of electrons.